The Speakwell Team

 Speech Pathologist

-Since graduating Nicole has experience working as a Speech Pathologist with adults in an acute, subacute, and rehabilitation at both tertiary and secondary hospital settings.
-Advanced clinical experience, ranges from working with adults, with complex acute medical, respiratory medicine, intensive care and emergency medicine, neurology and stroke, and complex chronic disease management.
-She also worked in a multidisciplinary Allied Health team as a Complex Care Coordinator to coordinate and mange patients with complex discharge planning, and provide education and management for complex chronic diseases such as COPD, CCF and Diabetes.
-Nicole specialises in adult dysphagia and communication assessment and management.
-She has experience in working with an inpatient paediatric caseload within a multidisciplinary feeding team, working with inpatients and outpatients who experience feeding and oral motor difficulties associated with eating, drinking and airway issues.
+For Nicole, working as a health professional started at a very early age - at 16 years old, Nicole worked as an Assistant in Nursing in the aged care sector.
+Nicole graduated from Curtin University in 2007 as a mature aged student, obtaining a Bachelor of Science.
+Since graduating, Nicole has worked as a Speech Pathologist with adults in acute, subacute, and rehabilitation settings at both tertiary and secondary hospitals across various caseloads including: complex acute medical, respiratory medicine, intensive care and emergency medicine, neurology and stroke, and complex chronic disease management.
+She also worked in a multidisciplinary Allied Health team as a Complex Care Coordinator to coordinate and manage patients with complex discharge planning, and provide education for complex chronic diseases such as COPD, CCF and Diabetes.
+Nicole specialises in adult dysphagia and communication assessment and management, however also has experience in working with an inpatient paediatric caseload within a multidisciplinary feeding team.

-Nicole always strive’s to learn current evidence based practices to deliver a clinical ‘gold standard' and optimal outcomes so patient’s can have as much independence and functional capacity within the community.
-She also has a passion for working within palliative care and providing support to families and patient’s approaching end of life and enjoys providing education to students and support and training to staff.
+Nicole incorporates evidence based practices to deliver a clinical ‘gold standard' and optimal outcomes.
+She also has a passion for working within palliative care and providing support to families and individuals approaching end of life.
+Nicole enjoys providing support, and education/training to students and staff.

 Ashleigh Sarris